 Figure 55—One-to-many POLL Compact Message

-The RPA Hash and RPA Prand fields shall be set as specified in 10.35.9.2.1.
+The RPA_hash and RPA_prand fields shall be set as specified in 10.35.9.2.1.
+Note that if Message Content contains one or more Responder Address fields, each Responder Address in Message Content shall represent an eligible responder's RPA hash generated using the RPA_prand as conveyed in this message along with that responder's IRK.